hclbaur/sda-core/docs/TUTORIAL.md

 ### Tags

-Node names (tags) are case sensitive tokens (so they cannot contain whitespace).
+Node names are case sensitive tokens (so they cannot contain whitespace).
 This means that the following tags

 	myname "John"
 	MYNAME "John"